New You Q&A

 What does “success” mean to you?

-Doing what you love and doing it well.
-Sometimes, though not always, the evidence that you’re doing it well will be in the repsonse of others.
-But, whatever the response, I think you need to feel within yourself that you’re bringing your best to the table.
+For me, I think success is about doing what you love and doing it well.
+Sometimes you can see the evidence that you’re in that zone in the repsonse of others.
+But, I have learned, that this is not always the case.
+I think what’s important is to feel within yourself that you’re bringing your best to the table and that you’re seeing seeing the effect.

 What does “happiness” mean to you?

 Enjoying who you are and what you have.
-I think it’s a blend of enjoyment, contentment and appetite.
+So a blend of enjoyment and contentment.
+But to feel fully “on” I think you have to have some appetite too.

 If you could give advice to your younger self, what would it be?

 Don’t worry.
-Worry won’t make any difference to anything – other than robbing you of energy and sleep!
-Actually, I think I did understand that as a youngster.
+Very little matters quite as much as it seems to in the moment.
+Worry does nothing more than rob you of energy and sleep.
+So try to stress less.
+To be fair to my younger self, though, I think I did understand that as a youngster.
 I just haven’t been very good at applying it.
-I’m still working on it!!
+In fact I’m still working on it!!

-Another thing – make the most of your grandparents if and/or while you have them.
+Another thing would be – make the most of your grandparents if and/or while you have them.
 The gift of ancestry beyond – and including – your parents is an amazing gift.

 Your first breakout book – a bestseller in its day – was Rough Ways in Prayer.
 What did you learn about yourself through that project?

 That I am persistent.
-I kept all my rejection letters and pinned them on the cork board above my desk to motivate me.
-Thirty-four of them!
-A good rejection letter tells you what you need to work on, and three of those rejection letters were good ones!
-So they were a bit of free tuition really.
+When I was pitching for my first book deal I kept all my rejection letters and pinned them on the cork board above my desk to keep me motivated.
+34 of them!
+Back in the day publishers sent rejection letters.
+Which is great because a good rejection letter tells you what you need to work on.
+Three of my rejection letters were good ones!
+So once I spotted the repititions I realised I had been offered a bit of free tuition.
+And it was working off that tuition that really got me going in the right direction.
 With Rough Ways… I wrote the book that I wished someone had given me five years before.
-All my books are a bit like that.
+In a way, all my books are a bit like that.
 They log my learning journey and then my sharing of the journey.
-And that would be true of my Eden books today.
+And that would be true of my Eden Series today.

 What is your answer to self-doubt?

-I think you have to a) be your own harshest critic, and b) be ready defend yourself!
-As we get older I think it becomes easier to accept what our weaker points are and have a better sense of whether they need to be accepted or worked on.
-I think as I get older it has become easier for me to accept what my contribution is and is not.
+I think you have to a) be your own harshest critic, but then b) be ready defend yourself!
+As we get older I think it becomes easier to accept what our weaker points are and have a better sense of whether they need to be accepted or worked on, what our contribution is and what it isn’t.
 Nobody can be all things to all people.
-But I want to be sure that I am truly making my contribution, and be willing to critique myself on that – and not on anyone else’s expectations.
+I just want to be sure that I am truly making my contribution, and critique myself on that – not on anyone else’s expectations.

 Regarding clothes and fashion, what’s your style?